donno2048/exe2png/README.md

                         the file to output to
 ```

-For example, we can encode my [snake executable](https://github.com/donno2048/snake) to a greyscale PNG image:
+For example, we can encode my [snake executable](https://github.com/donno2048/snake) to a greyscale PNG image (the version used in this demo is very outdated):

 ```sh
 wget https://github.com/donno2048/snake/releases/download/v16/snake.com